U.S. Passport Book vs Card: Which Do You Need?

 • Security: Includes a photo and personal information with security features.

-• REAL ID Compliant: It can be used as a REAL ID(Link to REAL ID vs Passport article), making it valid for domestic flights and entering federal facilities.
+• REAL ID Compliant: It can be used as a REAL ID, making it valid for domestic flights and entering federal facilities.

 Where Can You Use a Passport Card?